Claude Analysis Workflow: Categorize Before You Conclude

 category, list which inputs belong and why.

 3. Inspect the categories.
-If they feel forced or miss obvious cuts, push back: “Why did you put Document 4 in category A?
+If they feel forced or miss an obvious cut, push back: “Why did you put Document 4 in category A?
 It feels closer to category B.”

-4. Ask for conclusions per category, NOT a single mega-conclusion:
+4. Ask for conclusions per category, not one mega-conclusion:

 For each category, write 2-3 sentences on what these inputs taken